tomhepworth/tomhepworth.com/content/outside/alps_25/index.md

 I have summarised a few of my favourites below.

-# Weismies
+# Weissmies

 ![](./weissmies_glacier.jpg)

-Katharine, Nathan and I did Weismies as a three.
+Katharine, Nathan and I did Weissmies as a three.
 The first section glacier was busy and I found the main steep icy slope to be quite scary, but once you are above that it is a long but pleasant snow plod to the top.

 ![](./katharine_on_weissmies.jpg "Katharine on the tranquil summit of Weissmies")